vuesion/vuesion/docs/introduction.md

 per service instead of a mix of technologies e.g. PHP server-side-rendering and a Javascript client side app.

 ::: tip Deployment
-The vuesion project should be it's own deployable unit, it should be dreaded as it's own service in the architecture.
+The vuesion project should be it's own deployable unit, it should be treated as it's own service in the architecture.
 :::

 ::: tip Example